Marquee Sports Network: Carriage

 Until May 2022, Marquee's deal with DirecTV was for in-market coverage only.
 Unlike many other regional sports networks, Marquee was not included in DirecTV's Sports Pack, which carries RSNs nationwide with appropriate blackouts of professional events.
 That changed May 9, 2022, with the announcement that Marquee would be available nationwide with the Sports Pack, albeit with the appropriate blackouts.

 Dish Network and YouTube TV (which has indicated they have no deal for Marquee's sister RSNs after February 29 and would remove them from the platform on that date) have not reached an agreement with Sinclair to carry Marquee Sports Network.

 In October 2024, it was reported that the channel had not yet reached a new deal with Comcast after its four-year agreement had expired, and had continued to be carried through short-term extensions.
-Ultimately a deal was struck in July 2025, with Comcast announcing that the channel would be moving from the Popular Tier to the Ultimate Tier following the end of the 2025 regular season.
+Ultimately a deal was struck on July 27, 2025, with Xfinity announcing that the channel would be moving from its Popular Tier package to the Ultimate Tier following the end of the 2025 regular season.

+On March 18, 2026, Hulu and Amazon simultaneously started carried Marquee Sports Network on the Hulu + Live TV service and Prime Video in addition to Marquee’s direct-to-consumer offering as a bonus subscription on Prime.

 Additionally, Marquee also has the rights to the games for the Cubs' Minor League Baseball clubs, including the Iowa Cubs and the South Bend Cubs, ending deals with local broadcast subchannels to leverage Iowa and northern Indiana cable systems into carrying the network.
 Despite airing some minor league games from the Tennessee Smokies and Myrtle Beach Pelicans, Marquee is not available in Tennessee nor South Carolina.